Dulwich College

 In Years 3 and 4, boys receive most of their teaching from their Form Teachers.
 They are also taught by specialist staff for French, Art, Design Technology, Music and Games.
 While Form Teachers play an essential role in the boys’ holistic education, from Year 5 pupils are increasingly taught by subject specialist staff.
 We believe that teaching Junior School pupils is a specialist area itself and children are best taught by those who understand the specific needs of this age group.

-Boys are taught Mathematics, English, History, Geography, Religious Studies, Science, French, Art, Design Technology, Music, Computing, PE, Games, Swimming, Drama, Dance, Wellbeing and Citizenship.
+Boys are taught Mathematics, English, History, Geography, Religious Studies, Science, French, Art, Design Technology, Music, IT, PE, Games, Swimming, Drama, Dance and Wellbeing.

 Read all about it